Retailing in South Africa: Economic contribution

 South Africa's retail sector is the largest on the African continent.
 The sector contributes a significant amount towards South Africa's economy.

 The country's formal independent retail and wholesale sector is valued at R268 billion as of 2025, comprising nearly a third of the SA's fast-moving consumer goods (FMCG) market.

 The South African Government has implemented tax reforms to support the local retail sector.
 For example, the South African Revenue Service introduced stricter rules for cross-border e-commerce platforms such as Shein and Temu, raising import duties and value added tax to curb foreign competition.
 These regulations include increased customs duties and import VAT, aimed at protecting local retailers and generating government revenue.
 Customs duties are determined by the type, value, and origin of imported goods.

 The South African retail industry was predicted to grow at a compound annual growth rate (CAGR) of over 4% through 2027.

 Below are alphabetized lists of the major retailers in South Africa by product category.
 Revenue is in South African rand.
 For foreign-domicilied companies, the year of foundation is the year of launch in South Africa.
 Only columns that are complete are totaled.

-Cape Town's local economy

-The retail sector forms a considerable part of the city of Cape Town's local economy.
-The city is home to the headquarters of all but one of South Africa's largest supermarket brands, both of its largest e-commerce stores, all four of its major coffeehouse chains, both of its largest petrol station chains, its largest gardening chain, its largest outdoor retailer, its largest pharmaceutical retail brand, and all but one of the country's largest fashion retailers.
-Many of these companies have their head offices in Cape Town CBD.
+Loyalty programs

+Various customer loyalty programs run in-house by South Africa's major retailers are highly popular amongst local shoppers.
+Loyalty cards have been an integrated part of shopping both in physical stores and online, for many years.
+Some cards offer benefits across partner loyalty programs from multiple major companies, such as between certain supermarket chains, gas stations, and commercial banks.
+Consumer research from 2026 found at least 23 large, active loyalty programs in SA.

+Card usage varied by region in SA, with the range of total cards held by consumers going from four to nine, with an average of seven to eight.
+Interestingly, the number of loyalty cards per customer increased as household income increased.

+In that research, it was found that grocery loyalty programs were the most popular, with shoppers found to be more loyal towards the programs than the brands they were buying.
+The card ranked as most valuable was Shoprite Group's Xtra Savings card.

+Sectors

+The table below shows loyalty card usage by sector, as well as popular cards within those sectors, according to the research.